Institut Français de la Mode: Networks and partnerships

 The governing bodies of IFM Paris (Academic Affairs Council and Economic Affairs Council) are made up of senior managers and managing directors in the textile, fashion and design industries.

 In 2013 IFM joined heSam (hautes études Sorbonne arts et métiers), an academic cluster for social sciences and humanities, engineering, private and public governance, design and heritage.
-This cluster is composed of universities and schools such as université Panthéon-Sorbonne (Paris 1), Conservatoire national des arts et métiers, école des hautes études en sciences sociales, ESCP Europe, ENA, and école nationale supérieure de création industrielle.
+This cluster is composed of universities and schools such as université Panthéon-Sorbonne (Paris 1), Conservatoire national des arts et métiers, école des hautes études en sciences sociales, ESCP Business School, ENA, and école nationale supérieure de création industrielle.

 In 2006, IFM became a member of the Conférence des grandes écoles.
 Since 2011 IFM Paris has been officially recognized by the French state (decree published in the Official Bulletin for higher education and research, 14 July 2011).

 In December 2008, IFM moved to new premises at the Docks, Cité de la mode et du design, quai d'Austerlitz in Paris.

 IFM is a partner and organizer of an innovation network called R3iLab, promoting non-technological innovation for SMCs in the industry, in areas such as product design, marketing and sales.
 IFM's participation was supported and called for by the French Ministry of Industry.

 IFM is also co-organizer, with the London College of Fashion, of European project WORTH, supported by the European Commission.
 This project promotes pan-European partnerships between designers and small- and mid-size companies, in order to develop innovative new fashion and lifestyle products.